Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/Az.FrontDoor.md

 Create an in-memory object for GroupByVariable.

 ### [New-AzFrontDoorWafCustomRuleObject](New-AzFrontDoorWafCustomRuleObject.md)
-Create an in-memory object for WebApplicationFirewallCustomRule.
+Create an in-memory object for CustomRule.

 ### [New-AzFrontDoorWafLogScrubbingRuleObject](New-AzFrontDoorWafLogScrubbingRuleObject.md)
 Create an in-memory object for WebApplicationFirewallScrubbingRules.